MediaComem/comem-archidep/SYSADMIN-CHEATSHEET.md

 You might need this if you lost your SSH connection after you launched a process which listens on a port, e.g. 3000.
 If the process still runs, the port is no longer available.
-This could happen, for example, in the "Deploy a PHP application with SFTP" exercise.
+This could happen, for example, in the ["Deploy a PHP application with SFTP" exercise][sftp-deploy-ex].

 Find the process with `ps` and `grep`: